JP 2072 Project Currawong – building sovereign capability

 The selection of BDA’s Tactical Edge Server (TES) for inclusion in Rheinmetall’s BOXER 8x8 Combat Reconnaissance Vehicles (CRV) to be built in south-east Queensland under LAND 400 Phase 2 has brought growth opportunities for local small to medium enterprises (SMEs).
 BDA’s TES is a ruggedised, high performance computing and network device which was designed and built as part of Project Currawong and can be used across multiple programs.
 All its components were designed, developed and manufactured in Australia, meaning servicing can also be managed through a local supply chain.

 BDA is also involved in the LAND 200 Tranche 2 project, which is providing the Australian Army with a new Battlefield Command System to enhance the ADF’s C4 systems.
-Queensland based L3Harris Technologies Australia is delivering the tactical communications network and Elbit Systems of Australia is enhancing the battle management system software.
+Queensland based L3Harris Technologies Australia is delivering the tactical communications network.
 BDA is a major subcontractor to L3Harris, providing the network management system for that project.